 "But why?"

-"And I have clients that play close to the edge of the law," Jammer says.
+"And I have clients who play close to the edge of the law," Jammer says.
 "A few, only a few I thought, might not want anyone in the guild nearby.
-Not even in the same building with the rest of my operations.
+Not even in the same building with the rest of my outfit.
 In any case, it's not fair to the other couriers if I lose too many clients over this."

 Jules complains, "But where will we stay?"

 "I'm afraid so.
 I need to stop the losses.
-Just the fact that you're in the selection pool is already drawing lots of attention that some of my clients, apparently, can't tolerate."
+Just the fact that you're in the selection pool is already drawing lots of attention that some of my clients can't tolerate."

 "Can I put you on mute?"